-Prof. Fekri is the founder of the SPC Research Lab that has a multidisciplinary flavor in three intertwined areas of Sensing, Processing, and Communications.
-In particular, he applies signal processing, statistics and information theory to fundamental research problems in biology, social computing, robotics, and wireless communications.
+Prof. Fekri is the founder of the SENTINEL Research Lab that has a multidisciplinary flavor in four intertwined broad areas of 1.
+Information, 2.
+Processing /Learning, 3.
+Communications, and 4.
+Decision Making.
+In particular, the team applies machine learning and logical reasoning, statistics and information theory to fundamental research problems in Science and Engineering.

-In the past.
-Prof. Fekri and his research group were investigating the theory and practice of error correction codes, the application of mathematical tools to modern networking, spanning from performance characterization of wired/wireless networks to the design, analysis, and optimization of communication protocols.
+In the past, Prof. Fekri’s Lab investigated the theory and practice of error correction codes, the application of mathematical tools to modern networking, spanning from network packet compression and performance characterization of wired/wireless networks to the design, analysis, and optimization of communication protocols.
+The SENTINEL lab also developed novel frameworks for approximate computing, neural computing as well as social computing.
 The team also developed the first cryptographic system using finite field wavelet transforms.
 Follow the links in below for details of the current and past projects.
 You may also click on the "Project" tab at the top of this page

 - Current Research Projects